WNYB: CTV invades America

-Since CTV, then as now, relies largely on American programming, Buffalo's "Big 3" U.S. network affiliates—WBEN-TV (channel 4, now WIVB-TV); WGR-TV (channel 2, now WGRZ); and WKBW-TV (channel 7)—threatened legal action in early 1969.
+Since CTV, then as now, relies largely on American programming, Buffalo's "Big Three" U.S. network affiliates—WBEN-TV (channel 4, now WIVB-TV); WGR-TV (channel 2, now WGRZ); and WKBW-TV (channel 7)—threatened legal action in early 1969.
 Faced with the loss of its primary source of programming, WNYP cut back its local newscasts, laid off staff, and briefly attempted to use a prototype of what would become HSN's on-air product sales strategy to stay afloat.
 It briefly started to identify as WJTV, but quickly reverted to WNYP because a station in Jackson, Mississippi, already had those call letters.
 The death knell for the station sounded with the announcement that WUTV would sign on from Buffalo in 1970.
 Buffalo was not big enough at the time to support two independent stations, so Paxson opted to take the station off the air.
-(Paxson later started the Pax TV network, now known as Ion, which broadcasts on WPXJ-TV (channel 51) in the market; coincidentally, Pax/Ion has also imported much of its programming from CTV over the course of its history.)

 Later incarnations

 After going dark, the station's equipment was sold to Elmira ABC affiliate WENY-TV (channel 36), who used much of it to aid in its launch.
 The channel 26 allocation was used for much of the 1970s and 1980s by a low-power experimental Appalachian Television Service "translator" relay station (W26AA) of WNED-TV from Buffalo, operated by the regional Board of Cooperative Educational Services, which was able to originate local programming from studios in Fredonia.
 Channel 26 is the last remaining survivor of WNED-TV's once massive translator network that had several repeaters scattered throughout the Southern Tier of Western New York; all of the others were shut down by 2012.

 A new license was re-issued to a new group years later, and channel 26 signed on again on September 24, 1988, under the new call letters WTJA.
 Part of the station's programming lineup duplicated those on the Buffalo stations.
 It operated on a low budget, heavily relying on public domain material, and the station was virtually ignored by local advertisers.
 Buffalo-area cable providers refused to carry the station because its signal was barely acceptable even under the best conditions; its "Grade B" signal coverage barely reached the southern Buffalo suburbs.
 Under the circumstances, the station never thrived, and once again went dark in 1991.